leolanese/Angular18-Search-Sort-Filter-Pagination-ClientSide-ServerSide/README.md

 - Keep Application `modularized`
 > We need to leave the App encapsualted into its own dedicated portable Module, so we can have a `feature-based module organised`

 ---

+## TS recomendations

+-  Arrow Function in services is Preferable
+> Since arrow functions capture the this value of their enclosing context at the time they're defined, they retain the correct this reference no matter how they're called.

+---